lineofflight/peddler/README.md

 [![travis][status]][travis]

+![Peddler][mussels]

+Peddler wraps the [Amazon Marketplace Web Service (MWS) APIs][mws].

+## Notice

-__The current master is an early work-in-progress.
+The current master is an early work-in-progress.
 I'll be wading through and implementing the APIs as need dictates.
 Patches are more than welcome.

-If you are looking for the wrapper to the deprecated AIM API, [go here][old-peddler].__
+If you are looking for the wrapper to the deprecated AIM API, [go here][old-peddler].

-![Peddler][mussels]

-Peddler wraps the [Amazon Marketplace Web Service (MWS) APIs][mws].

 ## Usage